NaturalHistoryMuseum/scratchpads2/README.md

 ### Usage:

 A DDEV config file is included with Scratchpads.
-To start the ddev Scratchpad enviornment, run:
+To start the DDEV Scratchpad enviornment, run:

 ```
 DDEV start